johnrcd/eleventy-docs-template/README.md

 ## Features

-- All documentation-related pages stored in `/docs/`
+- All documentation-related pages stored in `/content/docs/`
+- Majority of links